Code-Institute-Submissions/Fika-Coffee-Shop-Project-MS1/README.md

 find what they are looking for.

 ### Value
-Building this site gives the owner the full online presence he is looking for along with make customers aware of the coffee shops locations and what is available via the menu.
+Building this site gives the owner the full online presence he is looking for along with making customers aware of the coffee shops locations and what is available via the menu.

 ## SCOPE

-### External user’s goal:
-* The site's users are potential customer, who want to know more about what’s on the menu.
+### User stories:
+* Users can view the menu on our menu page and new coffees available.
-* Customers can easily locate the Coffee shop given its based inside a village.
+* Users can easily locate the Coffee shop through google maps.
-* Everything is easy to find on site appealing to customers to come back to the site.
+* Users can easily find what there looking for through the navbar and frequent buttons.
+* Users can easily find out the opening hours.
+* Users can contact via contact form and contact details.
+* users can view companys social media pages.
+* Users can view gallery section in about page.

 ### Site owner's goal:
 * FIKA Coffee Shop is interested in attracting and retaining customers.
-* Display there menu.
+* Display the menu.
 * Online Presence.
 * Insure customers are aware of there opening hours.